firojalam/COVID-19-disinformation/README.md

-## Publication:
+## Publications:
-Please cite the following paper if you are using the data or annotation guidelines
+Please cite the following papers if you are using the data or annotation guidelines

 1. *Firoj Alam and Shaden Shaar and Fahim Dalvi and Hassan Sajjad and Alex Nikolov and Hamdy Mubarak and Giovanni Da San Martino and Ahmed Abdelali and Nadir Durrani and Kareem Darwish and Abdulaziz Al-Homaid and Wajdi Zaghouani and Tommaso Caselli and Gijs Danoe and Friso Stolk and Britt Bruntink and Preslav Nakov, "Fighting the COVID-19 Infodemic: Modeling the Perspective of Journalists, Fact-Checkers, Social Media Platforms, Policy Makers, and the Society", Findings of EMNLP 2021,  [download](https://arxiv.org/abs/2005.00033).*